Updated: Oct 3

 Before hopping into other stops and sights in Jordan, I'll give the two big sites their just due.
 Petra is one of the New Wonders of the World, an ancient Nabatean city dating back to the 4th century that is absolutely wondrous and worth the attention it receives.
 I won't cover much of the logistics of visiting Petra as those tips abound elsewhere, but I will say this: bring your hiking shoes, prepare for a long day on your feet, and charge your phone or camera battery.
 Petra is absolutely exhausting and beautiful.
 You'll want to be as comfortable as you can AND plan for some amazing photos to take home from your visit.

 As for Wadi Rum, most travelers camp there either the night before or after their visit to Petra since the two sites are only about an hour and a half apart by car.
 My advice for Wadi Rum?
-Unless you're absolutely committed to a luxury experience, skip the expensive bubble camping that run about $200/night and look like space tents.
-For a much cheaper and more engaging experience, stay in one of the plethora of small family-run camps that operate in the desert of Wadi Rum.
+Unless you're absolutely committed to a luxury experience, skip the expensive bubble camping that runs about $200/night and looks like space tents.
+For a much cheaper and more engaging experience, stay in any of the plethora of small family-run camps that operate in the desert of Wadi Rum.
 You'll be treated to traditional food, music, and relaxing by a campfire at night, simple but clean tents (usually made of goat hair), and the same gorgeous sunrise and sunset that the bubble camps see, all for about $35/person, per night.

 In Amman, Jordan

 I'll start with activities and eats within Amman first since the city itself offers a plethora of opportunities for food and fun.
 I think it's a shame that many travelers I met in Jordan only intended to spend one quick night in Amman.
 They missed out.
 The city hosts a fast-growing food scene and unique experiences, as well as almost half of Jordan's total population.
 There's no shortage of things to do!